barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 To participate in the PSD2 ecosystem and start calling banking APIs, a TPP contacts a QTSP (arrow 1) to issue 2 cryptographic certificates, a QWAC and a QSEAL.
 More on them below.
-The QTSP performs a number of background checks on the TPP before issuing the certificates and charges a price (if a commercial entity).
+The QTSP performs a number of background checks on the TPP before issuing the certificates and charges a price (if the QTSP is a
+commercial entity).
 These certificates are used as the identifier of the TPP's Application.
 A TPP (legal entity) can have many different Applications (i.e. brands) it is operating. <sup>[1](#footnote_1)</sup> In this case it is a best practice to issue